Shopify/themekit/docs/index.md

 ### macOS Installation

-Use [homebrew](http://brew.sh/) to install Theme Kit by running the following commands.
+Use [Homebrew](http://brew.sh/) to install Theme Kit by running the following commands.

 ```bash
 brew tap shopify/shopify
 brew install themekit
 ```

+(Homebrew for Linux is not currently supported)

 ### Windows Chocolatey Installation